-This WWEDS sets out our vision for the economy of the municipality and the strategies and actions to achieve that vision.
-It is an overarching framework that will be used to guide economic development in the municipality and articulates our role, priorities, and approach.
+This WWEDS sets out our vision for the economy of the Council and the strategies and actions to achieve that vision.
+It is an overarching framework that will be used to guide economic development and articulates our role, priorities, and approach.
 It provides the rationale for engaging with identified priority sectors and delivering outcomes through implementation plans.